mechawrench/wificom-update-tool/README.md

 - Eject (safely remove) the CIRCUITPY drive from your computer.
 - Disconnect and reconnect the USB / power supply.

-## Exceptions (P-Com, older versions, non-bootable)
+## Exceptions (other boards, older versions, non-bootable)
 ### Making the CIRCUITPY drive writeable
-- WiFiCom (2.x) Dev Mode: connect the unit to USB while holding the main button, and keep holding until the CIRCUITPY drive appears.
+- WiFiCom (2.x) Dev Mode: connect the unit to USB while holding the C button, and keep holding until the CIRCUITPY drive appears.
 - WiFiCom (1.x) Dev Mode: connect the unit to USB while holding the C button, then release the button promptly when the LED comes on.
 ### Rebooting into normal mode (make CIRCUITPY read-only again)
 - **First** eject (safely remove) the CIRCUITPY drive from your computer.